About

-Since its founding in 1930, the Edinburgh Film Guild has organised and presented programmes of films not normally shown in mainstream cinemas.
-The Guild has a long history of organising film festivals, screenings, and educational events, and has played a vital role in bringing cinema of all genres to the people of Edinburgh and the surrounding area.
+Founded in 1930, the Edinburgh Film Guild has a long history of organising film festivals, screenings, and educational events, and has played a vital role in bringing cinema of all genres to the people of Edinburgh and the surrounding area.
+Our charitable aims are to promote and deliver film and education programmes across the city.
 The Guild is run entirely by volunteers.
 It will be the Guild’s 100th Anniversary in 2030.
+View our current season 2024-2025 at the Institut français d’Ecosse.

 Institut français d’Écosse (French Institute of Scotland)